Daniel Lapin

-Daniel Lapin (born January 1, 1947) is an American Orthodox rabbi, author, and public speaker.
+Daniel Lapin (born January 1, 1947) is an American rabbi of Orthodox Judaism, author, and public speaker.
 He was previously the founding rabbi of the Pacific Jewish Center in Venice, California, and the former head of Toward Tradition, the Commonwealth Loan Company and the Cascadia Business Institute.
 Lapin currently hosts a daily television program with his wife, Susan, and provides spiritual advice to people through his website.

 Early life and education

 Lapin was born on January 1, 1947, in Johannesburg, South Africa, to a family of Lithuanian Jewish descent; the son of Rabbi A.H.
-(Avraham Hyam) Lapin, a Rabbinic leader in South Africa, and great nephew of Rabbi Elya Lopian.
+(Avraham Hyam) Lapin, a rabbinical leader in South Africa and great-nephew of Rabbi Elya Lopian.
 He was the eldest of four siblings.

-Prior to coming to the United States, he studied in Yeshivas in Gateshead and Jerusalem.
+Before coming to the United States, he studied in yeshivas in Gateshead and Jerusalem.
 Lapin has rabbinic ordination from three institutions: Gateshead Yeshiva (1969); Yeshiva Knesset Hezekiah in Israel (1972); and from Rabbi Jacob Ruderman in Baltimore, Maryland (1975).

-While in his early twenties he returned to South Africa and taught physics and Bible in Yeshiva College of South Africa.
-He initially planned to move to Israel, but moved to New York and later California.
-He partnered with Matis Weinberg and started a yeshiva for high school and post-high school students in Santa Clara, in 1976.
+While in his early twenties, he returned to South Africa and taught physics and Bible at Yeshiva College of South Africa.
+He initially planned to move to Israel but moved to New York and later California.
+He partnered with Matis Weinberg and started a yeshiva for high school and post-high school students in Santa Clara, California, in 1976.

-His family re-located to Washington State in 1991 to develop Toward Tradition, and to host a nationally syndicated weekly radio show.
+His family re-located to Washington State in 1991 to develop Toward Tradition and host a nationally syndicated weekly radio show.

 Lapin has two brothers, David and Raphael, who are also Orthodox rabbis and have similar educational backgrounds.
 His sister is married to an American rabbi.
 Lapin's wife and business partner, Susan Lapin, is also an author and lecturer.